 There’s a sport out there to suit every child.
-All that’s required is a little patience to determine what sports for your kid are best.
+You just need a little patience to determine what sports for your kid are best.
 Talk to them about their interests and watch them.
 Here are a few things to consider:

-- Let Them Play – Getting kids engaged in playing is a surefire way to learn what they love to do.
+- Let Them Play – You can play lots of sports without an organized team.
 Whether they kick a backyard ball or visit an exciting geographical destination, there are ways to discover their ideal sport.
 Share your tips for learning their talents on FamilyApp!

-- Natural Ability – Plenty of kids sports’ physical demands are intense, and some individuals display a natural talent for them.
+- Natural Ability – Plenty of kids’ sports’ physical demands are intense, and some individuals display a natural talent for them.
 Being tall doesn’t mean you have to play basketball, but it might not be the ideal body type for competitive gymnastics.
 Work with what you’ve got!

 What’s the Best Sport for Kids Who Aren’t Competitive?